iridial/r314dash/README.md

 ## Features

 - **Multi-iframe Support**: Display multiple subpaths simultaneously using iframes, enabling quick switching between applications.
 - **Configurable Interface**: Customize the dashboard with a configurable `config.yaml` file, allowing for easy management of links and settings.
+Switch for light/dark mode.
 - **User Information Display**: If configured, the dashboard can show the current active user based on headers provided by the reverse proxy.
 - **Performance Stats (WIP)**: Future updates will include quick stats from a Prometheus instance, displaying CPU, RAM, Disk, and Network usage.
 - **Custom Assets**: Mount custom front-end assets, such as images, at the path `/static`.